What is it?

 The degree of compliance (stretchiness) in connective tissue is genetically determined.
 Between 10 and 20% of people have connective tissue that is less stiff than usual.

-So some degree of joint hypermobility can be viewed as part of the normal variation of in the degree of compliance in the connective tissue within the population.
-However some experts argue that all joint hypermobility is due to an abnormality in the connective tissue.
+So some degree of joint hypermobility can be viewed as part of the normal variation in the degree of compliance in the connective tissue within the population.
+However, some experts argue that all joint hypermobility is due to an abnormality in the connective tissue.

 Children with generalised joint hypermobility will usually have a parent or other close relative with hypermobility.

 If a child has 5 or more joints that are more flexible than usual, he or she can be said to have generalised joint hypermobility.
 The movements that are usually considered are finger extension, wrist flexion, elbow extension, hip rotation, knee extension and ankle flexion.

 For some children the excessive laxity in joints and soft tissues presents with no problems, however, in other cases it may lead to:

 - muscle weakness and poor endurance

 - pain and fatigue e.g. when handwriting

 - painful joints and muscles which may be acute or chronic

 - movement difficulties both gross motor and fine motor